cmatian/CS-372/Project01/readme.txt

 ======= Instructions for running the chat client program ========

+0) Take the program files and extract them into a directory of your choice on flip.

 1) Make sure that you have two different flip clients running.
 E.g., flip1 on one terminal, and flip2 on a different terminal.

 2) On any one of the terminals, compile the chatclient code by calling "make" (without parens) in the terminal.
 Type ls and you